How International Schools Stream $2,500 Tournaments Live

 Alex's setup for tournament streaming:

-• Cameras: Positioned on fourth floor to capture entire soccer field
+- Cameras: Positioned on the fourth floor to capture the entire soccer field

-• Scoreboard: KeepTheScore embedded as browser source overlay (perfect for basketball, soccer, volleyball, and other school sports)
+- Scoreboard: KeepTheScore embedded as a browser source overlay, covering basketball, soccer, volleyball, and other school sports

-• Account structure: Dummy account (ISSeoul) not tied to individual staff
+- Account structure: Shared account not tied to any individual staff member

-• Documentation: Spreadsheet with hex codes, logos, admin links, scorekeeper links
+- Documentation: A spreadsheet with hex codes, logos, admin links, and scorekeeper links for each sport

 "I remember we made a nice spreadsheet of all the hex codes for the official colors and logos so that the kids could find them really quickly and update them really well.
 And then on the same spreadsheet that had all the logos and colors, we also added the admin link and the scorekeeping link all in one place."

-Students gathering around tablets and phones to watch school game stream Students gather in the cafeteria to support their classmates competing across Asia—technology bridging thousands of miles to bring the team together
+Students gather in the cafeteria to support their classmates competing across Asia

 The Results: Conference-Wide Adoption and Zero Churn